VLoorenDeJong/ProjectProgressApplications/README.md

 ## Progress application
-An application set to monitor your progress and display it in a Portfolio There is a demo available @ https://demo.victorloorendejong.nl/
+An application to monitor your project progress and time registration There is a demo available @ https://demo.victorloorendejong.nl/

 ### Features: